 Example 2: Missed filing Deadlines

 Appellate counsel is often responsible for adhering to strict filing deadlines.
 Failure to meet these deadlines can result in the dismissal of the appeal.
 Consider a situation where counsel misses a crucial filing deadline due to neglect or administrative errors.
-As a result, the appellant’s case is dismissed, and they loose the opportunity to have their conviction reviewed.
+As a result, the appellant’s case is dismissed, and they lose the opportunity to have their conviction reviewed.

 In this case, the deficient performance is evident in the missed deadline.
 The prejudice prong is also satisfied because the appellant lost the chance to have their case heard on the merits solely due to counsel’s error.

-Remedies for Ineffective Assistance of Appellate Counsel
+Remedies for Ineffective Appellate Counsel

 When an appellant successfully proves ineffective assistance of appellate counsel, there are several potential remedies: